-Level 5 Apprenticeship - HR Consultant/Partner
+Level 5 Apprenticeship - People Professional

 Who is the programme aimed at?

-The Level 5 HR apprenticeship is usually right for those who are involved in providing solutions to people challenges within a business, giving advice to managers and others about HR matters and are likely to be in a middle to senior level role.
+The Level 5 People Professional apprenticeship is usually right for those who are involved in providing solutions to people challenges within a business, giving advice to managers and others about HR matters and are likely to be in a middle to senior level role.
 They may be generalists but the apprenticeship standard allows for those in a specialist role as well, such as Reward, Resourcing, Organisational Development or HR Operations.
 Decision making and influencing will be key skills in their position, ensuring that best practice is followed.
 They may be part of a team, or heading up a team with responsibility for managing people.